elioamicarelli/about-insiders-analytics/index.md

 Insiders are required to timely report their transactions to the SEC which make them publicly available via the **Electronic Data Gathering, Analysis, and Retrieval system (EDGAR)**{3}.

 **[Insiders Analytics](https://twitter.com/insidersanalyt1) mines EDGAR's insiders reports and produces automated reports and analytics based on this data**.

-Our mission is to contribute to market fairness by disseminating structured information about insiders' transactions.
+The project **mission** is to contribute to market fairness by disseminating structured information about insiders' transactions.

 **The information shared and produced by Insiders Analytics does not constitute financial and/or investment advice.
 Data and analyses presented by Insiders Analytics may be subject to errors so you are strongly encouraged to conduct your own financial research**.